-This Sheet Pan Balsamic Chicken is a healthy, low carb dinner idea – it comes together on one pan, ready to eat in 30 minutes and is great for meal prep!
+This Sheet Pan Balsamic Chicken is a healthy, low carb dinner idea – it comes together on one pan in 30 minutes and is great for meal prep!

 Can you use a balsamic vinaigrette as a marinade?

 You can use bottled balsamic vinaigrette dressing if you prefer – just be aware that most bottled dressings have sugar added to them.
 It is a handy shortcut if you don't mind the sugar or have a sugar-free option so don't be afraid to skip the homemade balsamic marinade if you need to!
 By using a homemade balsamic marinade, you get to control the ingredients and it’s less expensive too.

 Being aware of all your options will help you prep this balsamic chicken the quickest way possible so you can reduce the number of meals you're eating out each week, and that above all other things is one of the healthiest things you can do for yourself so you're on the right track either way!

 If you like to make freezer meals, you can definitely use this recipe as one!
 After you prepare the balsamic chicken marinade, pour it into a large Ziploc bag with the chicken and vegetables.
 Be sure to press as much air as possible from the bag before closing it.
 Label the bag, lay it flat in a freezer, and you’re good to go!

 A day or two before you want to cook the sheet pan balsamic chicken recipe, transfer the bag to a refrigerator and let it defrost overnight.
 From there, you can place everything on your sheet pan and bake according to the instructions below!